wesbos/Gatsby-Workshop/notes/01 - getting setup.md

 You can check the Gatsby Starters here: <https://www.gatsbyjs.org/starters/?v=2> for when you need to get a project up and running quickly.

-I am providing you a few starter files, includin a package.json detailing all the packages we need for today.
+I am providing you a few starter files, including a package.json detailing all the packages we need for today.

 Go ahead and cd into `gatsby-site` and run `npm install`.

+Then to start our application we type `npm start`.

 ## Questions

 Feel free to ask questions at any time!
+My style is pretty off the cuff so I'm happy to stop and go down the roads we need to.

 ## Gatsby 101